Skip to main content

 Decision Framework: When to Invest in AI

-Choose AI-First Development if:
+Choose AI-First Development If

-• You're building greenfield or major refactors
+• You are building greenfield products or doing major platform rebuilds

 • Your competitive advantage depends on speed to market